lineality/invert_colors_minimal_chrome_extension/README.md

 extremely openly.
 So each user needs to (YOU need to) MANUALLY set everything to block or mute.
 So far as I know there is no way for an extension developer to turn off these permissions, which is terrible.
 I do not want any permissions for this extension.
 The whole reason I created this extension is that I felt there must be a very minimal and understandable and transparent way to protect your eyes without exposing yourself to any risk.
-(Ideally, you can install your own code for this that you write, pershaps based on the one-line you need (asside from the manifest file) here in github).
+(Ideally, you can install your own code for this that you write, perhaps based on the one-line you need (aside from the manifest file) here in github).

 Please set everything to block or mute.
 Again, this minimal invert-colors extension does not need any permissions.

 # Other Settings:

-Chrome, Firefox, and probably all browsers work slightly different across the same or similar code and standards.
+Chrome, Firefox, and probably all browsers work slightly differently across the same or similar code and standards.
 Code that toggles on and off in firefox, may only toggle on and stay one in chrome.
 Code that you can set to work on any side in chrome, may not have those default settings in firefox.
 And each instance of each browser may have different defaults and even different allowed options...maybe I am dim, but I find that all not very simple.